Loecsen logo

 Chinese sentences: learning grammar through real usage

-Core principle: In Chinese, grammar is not learned through rules, but through recognizing recurring sentence structures.
+Core principle: in Mandarin, grammar is learned by recognizing recurring sentence structures.

 懂。